 FIREHOUSE Software not impacted by Heartbleed Open SSL

-At FIREHOUSE Software, A Xerox Solution, the security of your data is a top priority.
+At FIREHOUSE Software, the security of your data is a top priority.
 Many of you have seen the news regarding the Heartbleed SSL bug, and have inquired about the risks.
 We have reviewed each records management system (FIREHOUSE Software version 7, FHnet, and FHMedic) and confirmed these products are not affected by the Heartbleed bug.
 We are also coordinating with our various partners to ensure the your data remains safe across the complete family of FIREHOUSE Software solutions.

 Within our cloud environment, we have assessed the various communications components that could have been impacted by this vulnerability.
 We have identified a limited number of components where openSSL is present.
 We reviewed the product implementation, and based on the best available information at this time, we have determined that no vulnerabilities appear to be present.